 Patchwork Pottery shares a tutorial for printing your own fabric labels.

-Congratulations, we're almost finished.
 I'll lead you through the buttonhole band, tricky seaming, and the final finish to this adorable baby hoodie.

 Without Seams shares a pretty lace patterned cowl just in time for fall.